 St Martin's in the Pines is on a list of 16 facilities in Birmingham, Alabama.
-This nursing home received a strong grade of B+ overall.
-We found this nursing home to be better than most of the facilities in Birmingham, which has a city grade of B. Based on our analysis, this facility ought to meet the needs of most people.
-This facility is better in some categories than others, but it did not have any bad scores in any of the major categories discussed below.
+This is a strong facility with a grade of B+ overall.
+We were pleased to learn that many of the other nursing homes in Birmingham received similar grades.
+Based on our ratings, this facility looks like a good fit for most people.
+This facility was better in some categories than others, but it did not have any bad scores in any of our major areas discussed below.
 More information about these categories can be found below.

 St Martin's in the Pines

 - Home Health Agency